-This Unit will introduce to the student the meaning and idea of vulnerable and disadvantaged groups.
+This Unit will introduce to the students the meaning and idea of vulnerable and disadvantaged groups.
 It will focus on the Social, Economical and Cultural problems generally faced by these groups.
-Human rights universally recognize the realization of rights by all sections of people without any discrimination.
-However, many a times, due to a number of adverse social, economic, cultural aspects, which play a vital role in the realization of the rights, the vulnerable and disadvantaged groups are often not in a position to exercise their rights freely.
-Accordingly, this unit will introduce to the student the conceptual perspective of vulnerable and disadvantaged groups, classification of these groups, and the problems affecting them in a subtle perspective.
+Human rights universally recognise the realisation of rights by all sections of people without any discrimination.
+However, many a times, due to a number of adverse social, economic, cultural aspects, which play a vital role in the realisation of the rights, the vulnerable and disadvantaged groups are often not in a position to exercise their rights freely.
+Accordingly, this unit will introduce to the student vulnerable and disadvantaged groups, classification and the problems affecting these groups in a subtle perspective.